Deploying Sphinx documentation to GitHub Pages

 • Test building the documentation locally with sphinx-build.

-• Once this works, follow the above steps to build and deploy to GitHub Pages.
+• Once this works, follow the above steps to build and deploy to GitHub Pages or some other web space.

 Keypoints